michellab/a3fe/docs/guides.rst

 ABFE with Charged Ligands
 *************************

 Since A3FE 0.2.0, ABFE calculations with charged ligands are supported using a co-alchemical ion approach.
 The charge of the ligand will be automatically detected, assuming that this is correctly specified in the input sdf.
-The only change in the input required is that the use of PME, rather than reaction field electrostatics, should be specified in ``SomdConfig`` as: e.g.:
+For SOMD, the only change in the input required is that the use of PME, rather than reaction field electrostatics, should be specified in ``SomdConfig``, e.g.:

 .. code-block:: python